 A $15 pan is already a steal.
 The fact that this is from a true cookware legend and will probably last longer than you makes this the greatest deal on Amazon.

-This is the hot sauce you should always keep in your bag.
+This is the hot sauce (chili crisp) you should keep in your bag.

 Gift giving shouldn't be a mess, and these towels will ensure there are no messes in the kitchen either.